Honeysuckle Weeks: Stage acting

 In early 2010, Weeks appeared as "Sarah Prentice" in a production of the Agatha Christie play A Daughter's A Daughter at London's Trafalgar Studios.
 Later that year, Weeks appeared as Eliza Doolittle in a production of Pygmalion at the Chichester Festival Theatre in West Sussex.

 She starred in the UK premiere of Melanie Marnich's play These Shining Lives from 8 May to 9 June 2013.

 In 2018, she starred as Mabel Cantwell in Gore Vidal's play The Best Man on the West End.

+In 2023, she was a member of the ensemble cast of the touring production of Calendar Girls - The Musical.

+In 2025, she played Marmee in the touring production of Anne-Marie Casey's adaptation of Louisa May Alcott's novel, Little Women.

+Audio drama

+In 2016, Weeks had a recurring role as Heleyna in the Big Finish Productions audio play series The War Doctor, based on the TV series Doctor Who.

 Personal life

-Weeks admitted in an 2013 interview that she used to be a bit of a wild child when she was younger.
-"I was a hippie, let's put it that way," she said.
-"All that free love went on at university and smoking things one shouldn't, but if you don't do it when you are young..."
-However, she said that she has settled down since she had children.
-"I used to be quite a wild thing, but motherhood has tamed me," she added.

 Weeks was engaged to the poet and musician Anno Birkin for a short period before his death, at age 20, in a car crash in Italy in 2001.

-She married hypnotherapist Lorne Stormonth-Darling, of a landed gentry family of Lednathie, Kirriemuir, Scotland, in an impromptu Buddhist wedding ceremony while on holiday in the Himalayas in 2005, followed by a London wedding in July 2007.
-The couple have one child born in 2011 and live in Petworth.
+While on holiday in the Himalayas in 2005, she married hypnotherapist Lorne Stormonth Darling, of a landed gentry family of Lednathie, Kirriemuir, Scotland, in an impromptu Buddhist wedding ceremony, followed by a London wedding in July 2007.
+The couple have a son, Wade, born in 2011, and lived in Petworth.
+The marriage ended in 2019.
+Lorne Stormonth Darling died 16 November 2023, aged 60.

 In August 2015, Weeks was caught speeding on the A3 in south-west London.
 It later emerged that she was already banned from driving under the totting-up scheme, due to points violations, and in early 2016 was ordered to wear an electronic tag when the court imposed a four-week night time curfew on her.
+In January 2023, Weeks was again banned from driving, this time following an incident in which she reversed into a parked vehicle whilst more than twice the legal limit for alcohol.